famouswelshman/16bit-reviews/README.md

 ## Github
 https://github.com/
 I originally had a Github account setup for previous milestone submissions therefore for this project the same setup applied albeit this time, since the project code is driven by python then Github would serve as a virtual platform to host the files and have the files be accesible for marking.
 Since this project is driveN by Python(Flask) then Github would not be able to host this as a complete, functioning application and was therefore linked to Heroku.

 # Gitpod
 My project was created using the Gitpod IDE.
 All folders and files were created and saved to the repository and the workspace was accessed daily to edit, create and delete the neccessary content.
 Since this projects content required numerous dependencies, it was recommended that we use the Code Institute full template since this came with all the neccessary pre-installed tools to enable use of the various programs.
 Project created included regular commits to show detail of its construction.
 Final project accessible via Github, main branch set to public.

 ## Heroku
 https://id.heroku.com/login
 In order to run this project application, an account was required to be setup via Heroku.
 Deployment setup required which required connection to the Github repository and then creating the app in order to view.
 In order for the data to be accessed from MongoDB, we had to setup the connection details via the Confi Vars input fields where the DB name and secret key will be stored.
 This process of linking both Github and MongoDB was shown via the Task Manager mini project during the learning modules therefore the process of it's setup was relatively straightforward and differs slightly in that unique database name and connection details would be different.

 ## MongoDB
 https://account.mongodb.com/
 In order to meet the project requirements, the use of MongoDB as a non-relational database was required.
 Here is where the data is stored as a result of the python app submit functions running on the application.
 In turn, selective data is then returned to the application to be read, edited and deleted as per the user who is signed into the application.
 The connection between the project files and the DB is maintained via the env.py file and this is classed as hidden and does not get uploaded to Github for security purposes.

 # Media Credits
 * www.16bitgladiators.com - Use of art for custom Logo created with Photoshop
+* https://www.romsgames.net/ - using their game covers as address link url's

 # Other Credits
-StartBootstrap - E-Commerce template downloaded and customozed for project https://pretagteam.com/ - Javascript Pop-Up to notify user before deletion of data.
+StartBootstrap - E-Commerce template downloaded and customized for project https://pretagteam.com/ - Javascript Pop-Up to notify user before deletion of data.